Cottonwood Springs Ranch

 Stonewall, Colorado (Las Animas County)

-• Stunning, off-grid, luxury log home built by North America’s premier log home builder featuring extraordinary finishes and meticulous attention to detail throughout the home.
+• Spectacular and rare, off-grid, luxury log home custom-built by Pioneer Log Homes featuring extraordinary finishes and meticulous attention to detail throughout

 • Located on the eastern slope of the Culebra Mountain Range, part of the Sangre de Cristo chain, in south-central Colorado.
-The gentle topography, along with an ideal mix of aspens, spruce, pine fir, and mountain meadows offers fantastic wildlife habitat along with 365-degree views and unparalleled privacy.
+The ranch features gentle topography, with an ideal mix of aspens, spruce, pine fir, and mountain meadows, which offer incredible wildlife habitat along with 360-degree views and unparalleled privacy.

-• The ranch is unencumbered; this is a high-value area for land trusts – and Bonito Canyon Ranch would be a perfect candidate for conservation if the new owner is so inclined.
+• The ranch is currently unencumbered; Bonito Canyon Ranch would be a perfect candidate for conservation, as this is a high-value area for land trusts

-• The ranch has completed numerous forestry and wildlife habitat enhancement projects including small clear cuts that are reseeded with wildlife-friendly blends and thinning projects which serve to enhance wildlife habitat, encourage healthier forests, and mitigate fire risk.
+• The ranch has completed numerous forestry and wildlife habitat enhancement projects including small clearcuts that are reseeded with wildlife-friendly blends and thinning projects that serve to enhance wildlife habitat, encourage healthier forests, and mitigate fire risk.

-• Completely surrounded by larger well known and managed lands.
+• Surrounded by larger well known and managed lands.

 • The home is tastefully decorated and all furnishings are included in the sale.

-• 30 minutes from food, grocery, and gasoline in Stonewall, Colorado.
+• 30 minutes from Stonewall, Colorado for food, grocery, and gasoline.

 Read More